AgnostiqHQ/covalent-cloud-github-workflow/README.md

 ## Key Takeaway

 This template provides a solid foundation for streamlining the integration of high-performance computing tasks into your GitHub development processes.
 The focus is on flexibility – adapt it to fit your specific computational needs!

-## Blog Post

-A companion blog post will provide a detailed walkthrough, example use cases, and further explanations.
-Stay tuned for the link!